Ameliorated-LLC/ame-settings-cli/README.md

 Or the following for disabling desktop notifications:

     reg add "HKU\<User's SID>\SOFTWARE\Microsoft\Windows\CurrentVersion\PushNotifications" /v ToastEnabled /t REG_DWORD /d 0 /f

-#### Windows Script Host (Legacy)

-This function allows for enabling or disabling Windows Script Host (WSH).
-WSH is necessary for some programs.

-The following command can also be used for this purpose:

-    reg add "HKU\<User's SID>\SOFTWARE\Microsoft\Windows Script Host\Settings" /v Enabled /t REG_DWORD /d 1 /f
-    reg add "HKLM\SOFTWARE\Microsoft\Windows Script Host\Settings" /v Enabled /t REG_DWORD /d 1 /f

-Or the following for disabling WSH:

-    reg add "HKU\<User's SID>\SOFTWARE\Microsoft\Windows Script Host\Settings" /v Enabled /t REG_DWORD /d 0 /f
-    reg add "HKLM\SOFTWARE\Microsoft\Windows Script Host\Settings" /v Enabled /t REG_DWORD /d 0 /f

-#### Visual Basic Script (Legacy)

-This function allows for enabling or disabling Visual Basic Script (VBS).
-VBS is necessary for some programs.

-The following command can also be used for this purpose:

-    assoc .vbs=VBSFile

-Or the following for disabling VBS:

-    assoc .vbs=

-#### NCSI Active Probing (Legacy)

-This function allows for enabling or disabling NCSI Active Probing.
-Some applications require this to be enabled.

-The following command can also be used for this purpose:

-    reg add "HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet" /v EnableActiveProbing /t REG_DWORD /d 1 /f

-Or the following for disabling NCSI Active Probing:

-    reg add "HKLM\SYSTEM\CurrentControlSet\Services\NlaSvc\Parameters\Internet" /v EnableActiveProbing /t REG_DWORD /d 0 /f

-#### NVIDIA Control Panel

-This function allows for installing or uninstalling NVIDIA Control Panel.
-This is useful since NVIDIA Control Panel no longer properly installs during a driver installation* due to it using an APPX deployment (Not supported in AME).

-Firstly, it fetches the store link from this git repository (`links.txt`), and fetches the download link from [store.rg-adguard.net](https://store.rg-adguard.net/).
-Afterwards, it downloads NVIDIA Control Panel from said link\*.
-Once NVIDIA Control Panel is downloaded, the script extracts and places it in `<System Drive>\Program Files\NVIDIA Control Panel`, and subsequently creates a start menu shortcut for it.

-For removal, it simply removes the `<System Drive>\Program Files\NVIDIA Control Panel` directory, as well as the start menu shortcut.

-Note: Even though NVIDIA Control Panel installation fails during a driver installation, it still creates the necessary NVIDIA Control Panel files in `<System Drive>\Program Files\WindowsApps`.
-If this is the case, the script will attempt to use those files instead of downloading them.

-\*Standard drivers do not have this issue, however, those have been discontinued by NVIDIA.

 ## Known Issues